imagej/imagej.github.io/_pages/BigDataViewer.md

 In part (B) of the dialog the *value range* of the image must be specified.
 BigDataViewer always stores images with 16-bit precision currently, while the image you want to export is not necessarily 16-bit.
 The value range defines the minimum and maximum of the image you want to export.
 This is mapped to the 16-bit range for export.
 I.e., the minimum of the value range will be mapped to the minimum of the unsigned 16-bit range (0).
 The maximum of the value range will be mapped to the maximum of the unsigned 16-bit range (65535).
 In the drop-down menu you can select one the following options to specify how the value range should be determined:

 -   *"Use ImageJ's current min/max setting"*.
-The minimum and maximum set in ImageJ's Brightness\&Contrast are used.
+The minimum and maximum set in ImageJ's Brightness&Contrast are used.
 Note, that image intensities outside that range will be clipped to the minimum or maximum, respectively.
 -   *"Compute min/max of the (hyper-)stack"*.
 Compute the minimum and maximum of the stack and use these.
 Note, that this may take some time to compute because it requires to look at all pixels of the stack you want to export.
 -   *"Use values specified below"*.
 Use the values specified in the *Min* and *Max* fields (B) of the export dialog.
 Note, that image intensities outside that range will be clipped to the minimum or maximum, respectively.

 After you have specified the value range and selected and export path, press *OK* to export the dataset.
 Messages about the progress of the operation are displayed in the ImageJ Log window.